What Fishing Line should I Use?

 For Baitcasting reels used to target Largemouth Bass braided line is the staple.
 Braided line doesn’t have memory issues like mono-filament.
 You can cast further and more accurately with braid because it is heavier.
 Spool about 150-200 yds of 10-12 Lb.
 Braided Line onto your typical baitcaster and you’re ready to hit the water.
 Adding a fluorocarbon leader is good for subtle approaches with soft plastics, but often times you can tie the braid directly to your lure for fast retrieves with aggressive Bass.

 Braid for Surf Fishing

 If you are a first timer fishing in-shore or the surf in Saltwater your learning curve is automatically stepped up… sorry.
-Your going to want to use braided line paired with a leader.
+You’re going to want to use braided line paired with a leader.

-For Inshore, you are going to have to buy the Braid and Fluorocarbon spools separately, and tie them together with a barrel swivel or a double uni knot to attach.
-The leader should be about 2-3 Ft.
+For Inshore, you’re going to have to buy the Braid and Fluorocarbon spools separately and tie them together with a barrel swivel or a double uni knot.
+The leader should be about at least 2-3 Ft.
 Surf typically requires a Wire Leader (although fluorocarbon and mono are great for intermediate circumstances), these come pre-rigged like in our Surf Fishing Kit.

 Recommendation for Braid and Fluorocarbon: